AlejandroJair/Alejandro.Jair.github.io/README.md

   ![Gráficas](/assets/img/data_1.png)

 I have made a statistical adjustment to the numerical forecast model of the National Weather Service.
-This adjustment consists of calculating and correcting the forecast bias over the last 15 days, and is run automatically on a daily basis.
+This adjustment consists of calculating and correcting the forecast bias over the last 15 days, running automatically on a daily basis.
 As a result, it was possible to increase the accuracy of the weather forecasts for maximum and minimum temperatures in Mexico by up to 90%.

 - **Extreme maximum temperature warning system**